lankydan/rust-web-with-rocket/rust-web-with-rocket.md

 ## Rocket

-All of the backend magic has been implemented at this point.
-All we now need to do is create the REST API and hook it up to the backend that we've created.
+All of the database magic has been implemented at this point.
+All we now need to do is create the REST API and hook it up to the back-end that we've created.
 In Rocket this consists of routes that map incoming requests to handler functions which will then deal with the requests.
 So we have got two clear things still to do, define the routes and create the handler functions.

 ### Handlers